influenzanet/python-ifncli/docs/reponse-db-build.md

 The import database uses [duckdb](https://duckdb.org/) format and flat tables, much more compact than csv, with data type preservation (boolean columns, date could be date column, ...) and a single file

-## Import principles
+## Builder principles

-The raw data are provided as a json, each question will produces one or several data element each with a unique key and a value.
+The raw data are provided as a json, each question will produces one or several data element with a unique key and a value.
 A single survey response is a list of key, value pairs represented in json a json object with mostly a single string value but sometime it can be a json object (if the server data exporter cannot infer the question type).

 The import into flat table will need to define the *schema* of the data, associating each data element of the response with a name and a data type.